piyush-ds-bit/Insurance-Predictor-Frontend/README.md

 ## 🚀 Features

 - 📋 Simple and clean form UI (Streamlit)
-- 🔗 Integrates seamlessly with FastAPI via REST API
+- 🔗 Integrates seamlessly with FastAPI
 - 📊 Displays predicted premium category and class probabilities
 - 🧠 Powered by a machine learning model hosted in the backend